 Perspective distortion is caused by the position of the camera itself.

 For example, if you photograph a building from a lower angle, the shape of the building may look different than when you take the building’s picture from a straight angle.

-Perspective distortion can also make more distant objects appear smaller compared to a closer object.
+Perspective distortion can also make more distant objects appear smaller compared to closer objects.

-This nature of lens is often used in photography to create some optical illusion such as make some objects appear gigantic, or very small, compared to their actual sizes.
+This nature of lens is often used in photography to create some optical illusion such as making some objects appear gigantic, or very small, compared to their actual sizes.

 The camera’s position and angle create a certain perspective that makes the object appear differently than its actual shape.

 On the other hand, lens distortions happen because of the shape of the lens itself as we have previously discussed.

 It can happen no matter how you place your camera.

 Of course, the distortion may appear worst at a certain angle, but even when you just take a picture with a straight eye-level angle, the distortion can still be visible.